-The monitor also supports HDR (High Dynamic Range), but it’s there just for the sake of it; the monitor can accept the HDR10 signal from compatible content and display it, but it lacks local dimming for a noteworthy HDR viewing experience.
+The monitor also supports HDR (High Dynamic Range), but it’s there just for the sake of it.
+It can accept the HDR10 signal from compatible content and display it, but it lacks local dimming for a noteworthy HDR viewing experience.

-It also has a peak brightness of only 350-nits which is more than bright enough for regular use, but far from the ideal 1,000-nits when it comes to HDR content.
-Overall, some HDR content may look slightly better, but most of the time, you’ll just get washed out colors.
+Now, the LG 27GL850 has a peak brightness of only 350-nits, which is more than bright enough for regular use, but far from the ideal 1,000-nits when it comes to HDR content.
+Overall, some HDR content may look slightly better, but most of the time, you’ll just get washed-out or over-saturated colors.

 Moving on, the contrast ratio varies between ~700:1 to 1,000:1 depending on the particular unit of the monitor, which is pretty much standard for IPS panel displays.

-VA panels may have the best contrast ratio, but their response time is a lot slower and the colors aren’t as punchy as that of IPS models.
+VA panels may have the best contrast ratio, but their response time is a lot slower, at least at this price range, and their colors aren’t as consistent as that of IPS models.

 Now, monitor manufacturers tend to overstate the response time speed specification of their displays.
 LG claims that the 27GL850 has a 1ms GtG speed when using the ‘Faster’ overdrive preset.

-While the Faster mode may technically get to 1ms (or close to it), it introduces a lot of pixel overshoot (inverse ghosting) which is basically unusable.
+While the Faster mode may technically get to 1ms (or close to it), it introduces a lot of pixel overshoot (inverse ghosting), which is basically impractical.

 Combined with the imperceptible input lag of ~4ms, the gaming performance is buttery smooth and responsive, fit for professional gaming.
 Of course, hardcore gamers can get 1080p 240Hz displays at this price range for the best results, but they’d have to sacrifice image quality.

-1440p is quite demanding when it comes to the latest games.
-Luckily, AMD FreeSync will provide you with a variable refresh rate (VRR) which eliminates all screen tearing and stuttering within the 48-144Hz/FPS range (LFC supported) by synchronizing the monitor’s refresh rate with the frame rate of your GPU at minimal input lag penalty (~1ms).
+But here’s the kicker: 1440p is quite demanding when it comes to the latest games.
+Luckily, AMD FreeSync will provide you with a variable refresh rate (VRR), which eliminates all screen tearing and stuttering within the 48-144Hz/FPS range (LFC supported) by synchronizing the monitor’s refresh rate with the frame rate of your GPU at minimal input lag penalty (~1ms).

-Other features include Black Stabilizer (improves visibility in darker games), Cross Hair (custom crosshair overlays), and advanced picture adjustments including three gamma presets, manual color temperature adjustments in 500K increments, manual red, green, and blue color adjustments, etc.
+Moreover, other features include Black Stabilizer (improves visibility in darker games), Cross Hair (custom crosshair overlays) and advanced picture adjustments, including three gamma presets, manual color temperature adjustments in 500K increments, manual red, green and blue color adjustments, etc.

-There’s no RGB lighting and no backlight strobing technology (Motion Blur Reduction) though it’s not necessary anyway thanks to the excellent pixel response time performance.
+There’s no RGB lighting and no backlight strobing technology (Motion Blur Reduction), though.

 Design & Connectivity

-Connectivity options include two HDMI 2.0 ports, a single DisplayPort 1.4 input, a headphones jack, and a dual-USB 3.0 hub.
+Connectivity options include two HDMI 2.0 ports, a single DisplayPort 1.4 input, a headphone jack and a dual-USB 3.0 hub.
 Note that the HDMI connectors support 1440p up to 144Hz, but the FreeSync range is limited to 100Hz.